FX7/RTwoM/README.md

 ## Status quo

-The plugin is in very early pre alpha state ;-) So there is a basic access control, few atomic REST calls an on example script.
+The plugin is in very early pre alpha state ;-) So there is a basic access control, few atomic REST calls and on example script.

 ## Way ahead